TomaszRewak/dash-dynamic-images/README.md

 In practice, whenever one of the `image_callback` input parameters change, a new url is generated and inserted into the `src` property of the `Img` element, which in orders triggers a process of requesting and producing a new image.

+The generated images are not persisted in the file system.

+The library is aligned with the stateless nature of the Dash framework and therefor is compatible with its horizontal scaling capabilities (where a single application can be served by multiple processes and/or machines).

 # Motivation

 This library aims at simplifying the process described in the previous section so that it can be achieved through a single line of a python code.